Are you interested in speaking at our monthly Meetup?

 - Commitment.
-You must come to at least one of our Meetup events and talk to us (Doug Yuen and Mary Ann Aschenbrenner) about your presentation.
+You must come to at least one of our Meetup events and talk to one or both of us (Doug Yuen and Mary Ann Aschenbrenner) about your presentation.
 You’ll get a sense of the event format and audience, and more members will attend if they’ve met you before.
 We’re not interested in speakers who deliver a talk and never come back, and we want to reduce the risk of no-shows.

 Scheduling your talk:

 - Our schedule.
 Typically, we meet on the first Monday of the month at 6pm.
 If that’s a holiday or we have a scheduling conflict, we’ll try for the second Monday.
 When you talk to us about your presentation, we’ll let you know what the next available spot is.

 - Reserving the room downtown (for in-person meetups).
 Due to the building policy, we can’t reserve the room more than 30 days in advance.
 We can put you on our own schedule far ahead of time, but we don’t want to post the event on Meetup until we can confirm the room reservation.

 Announcing your talk:

 - Meetup event post.
 Aim to have this information ready about a month before the event.
 During each event, we try to promote the next event, and we try to publish the next event shortly afterwards.
 You can look at past meetups for examples of the format.
 We’ll need the following information:

 - Title (maximum 80 characters, and online meetups need to begin with the text “[Online]”)